Institute on Global Conflict and Cooperation (IGCC)

 IGCC has provided ongoing leadership for preventive diplomacy in the world’s most troubled regions through its Track II programs in the Middle East and Northeast Asia.

 In partnership with the state of California, IGCC experts have helped to train government officials in best practices for managing the aftermath of both manmade and natural disasters.

-IGCC is committed to educating the next generation of international problem-solvers and peacemakers through its research and teaching activities.
-The institute has provided more than 470 fellowships to UC graduate students.
+IGCC is committed to educating new generations of international problem-solvers and peacemakers through its research and teaching activities.

 Multi-week summer programs have introduced young scholars and mid-career professionals to the policy issues surrounding such topics as nuclear weapons, biothreats, development and conflict, and the relationship between national security and technology.

 IGCC has provided more than 500 fellowships to UC PhD candidates.
 IGCC also provides internships and employment opportunities to students.

 IGCC research informs national policy challenges through workshops, talks, and briefings at government agencies and at the UC Washington Center.